‘Knowledge is power’

 Western media houses crossed the mark offered by media ethics and freedom of expression?

-TVs (Al Jajeera, RT, French TV etc.) that have chosen to offer their own perspectives, the ideal of
+(Al Jajeera, RT, French TV etc.) that have chosen to offer their own perspectives, the ideal of neutral

-neutral journalism is yet to be achieved.
-In the Indian/BJP context, this is said because of the
+journalism is yet to be achieved.
+In the Indian/BJP context, this is said because of the following

 With all inferences relying on data and data on source, intentional or unintentional choice of wrong

-on 2002 Gujarat riots.
-As if the goal was to create fear, the main mantra appears to be 'Modi will
+2002 Gujarat riots.
+As if the goal was to create fear, the main mantra appears to be 'Modi will divide

-divide India'.
-The scaremongering thus initiated, almost like a Hollywood plot, its substantiation
+India'.
+The scaremongering thus initiated, almost like a Hollywood plot, its substantiation alone is

-alone is made a goal.
-While anything that boosts this is given credence, anything that doesn't is
+made a goal.
+While anything that boosts this is given credence, anything that doesn't is either

-either disregarded or modified to fit in.
-Untouched by irrelevance, 'Let's move on' or 'Let bygones
+disregarded or modified to fit in.
+Untouched by irrelevance, 'Let's move on' or 'Let bygones be

-times bursts into riots, Illegal immigration is a greater problem for India than for UK and USA.
+bursts into riots, Illegal immigration is a greater problem for India than for UK and USA.
+With Hindus

 Pakistan, it accepts them as refugees.
 Far from being anti-Muslim, having a tradition of accepting

-Pakistani Ahmadiyya Muslims, and even add 'Guest is like a deity'.
-Disregarding that fact but
+Ahmadiyya Muslims, and even add 'Guest is like a deity'.
+Disregarding that fact but twisting Modi's

-twisting Modi's anti-illegal immigrant election rhetoric into anti-Muslim view, the scribe tries to
+anti-illegal immigrant election rhetoric into anti-Muslim view, the scribe tries to substantiate the goal

-win by any means, David Danelo of CNN accuses him of aligning with Netaji - the feared Indian
+by any means, David Danelo of CNN accuses him of aligning with Netaji - the feared Indian revolutionary!!

-opposing Muslims who regard Pakistan as 'holy' to Pakistan, it was misquoted as him saying 'Modi
+Muslims who regard Pakistan as 'holy' to Pakistan, it was misquoted as him saying 'Modi opposing Muslims

 The list goes on ..
 Next